Acting FBI boss Andrew McCabe faces pressure, probes, uncertain future

 Jill McCabe’s losing campaign for a Virginia state Senate seat reportedly received $700,000 from Clinton allies at the same time that McCabe was second-in-command at the FBI during the investigation into her use of a personal email server for State Department business and alleged mishandling of classified information.

 Comey declined to bring charges after determining that Clinton “lacked criminal intent.”
-That decision was sharply criticized by Deputy Attorney General Rod Rosenstein in the memo outlining the rationale for firing Comey earlier this year.
+Comey’s handling of the case was sharply criticized by Deputy Attorney General Rod Rosenstein in the memo outlining the rationale for firing Comey earlier this year.
 Kallstrom believes McCabe should have recused himself from any decisions involving the Clinton probe.

 “I’ve talked to numerous agents that have some knowledge of what’s going on inside the FBI,” said Kallstrom.
 "The appearance of conflict of interest is substantial, and you can’t have a high position in the bureau and have even the apparent conflict of interest.”